daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Deep Reserves
 * Rang 6: Mind Surge ou Ultra Enhancement

-**Intrusions du MJ:** People in most societies are afraid of someone who is revealed to have mechanical parts.
+**Intrusions de la MJ:** People in most societies are afraid of someone who is revealed to have mechanical parts.

 -----